cokeyk/PepLM-GNN/README.md

 If you want to retrain based on your private dataset, find the original PepLM-GNN model in `model.py`.
 The PepLM-GNN source code we wrote is based on the Pytorch implementation and can be easily imported by instantiating it.

 # 3 Problem feedback
-If you have questions on how to use PepLM-GNN, feel free to raise questions in the [discussions section](https://github.com/cokeyk/PepLM-GNN/discussions).
 If you identify any potential bugs, feel free to raise them in the [issuetracker](https://github.com/cokeyk/PepLM-GNN/issues).

 In addition, if you have any further questions about PepLM-GNN, please feel free to contact us [**kyan@bliulab.net**]